Vishva Vidya — Vedanta Tradicional

 What are the Yoga Sūtras?

-The Yoga Sūtras are a compilation of 196 aphorisms (sūtras) attributed to Patañjali, probably composed between the 2nd century BCE and 4th century CE.
+The Yoga Sūtras are a compilation of 196 aphorisms (sūtras) attributed to Patañjali, likely composed between the 2nd century BCE and the 4th century CE.
 They are divided into four chapters (pādas):

 The text is extremely dense.
-Each sūtra is a seed that needs commentary to blossom.
+Each sūtra is a seed that needs commentary to flourish.
 The classic commentary is Vyāsa's Yoga-bhāṣya.

-This draṣṭā is puruṣa -- pure consciousness.
-And here is Yoga's philosophical foundation: [Sāṃkhya](/blog/samkhya-filosofia-fundamenta-yoga).
+This draṣṭā is puruṣa — pure consciousness.
+And here lies the philosophical basis of Yoga: Sāṃkhya.

-Niyama -- observances: purity (śauca), contentment (santoṣa), austerity (tapas), study (svādhyāya), surrender to Īśvara (Īśvara-praṇidhāna).
+Niyama — observances: purity (śauca), contentment (santoṣa), austerity (tapas), self-study (svādhyāya), surrender to Īśvara (Īśvara-praṇidhāna).

-Āsana -- firm and comfortable posture.
+Āsana — a steady and comfortable posture.
 Yes, that's it.
 There are no vinyasa sequences in the Yoga Sūtras.

 Note the structure: it begins with ethics, moves through body and breath, and culminates in mental states.
 It is a progressive, organic path.